keenanromain/fractals/README.md

 git clone https://github.com/keenanromain/libft.git
 make
 ```
 A successful make command will create an executable called 'fractol'.
-To see the proper usage, run this executable from the root directory of the cloned fractals repo like such:
+To see the proper usage, run this executable from the fractals root directory like such:
 ```
 ./fractol
 ```